davide3011/palladium-ln/doc/beginners-guide/backup-and-recovery/hsm-secret.md

 ---

-## Mnemonic-Based HSM Secrets (v25.12+)
+## Mnemonic-Based HSM Secrets

-Starting with Core Lightning v25.12, new nodes are automatically created with a BIP39 12-word mnemonic phrase as their root secret.
-This provides a more user-friendly backup method compared to the previous 32-byte binary format.
+Palladium Lightning nodes are automatically created with a BIP39 12-word mnemonic phrase as their root secret.

 ### Automatic HSM Secret Creation

-When you first start `lightningd` (v25.12+), it will automatically generate a random BIP39 mnemonic and create the `hsm_secret` file **without a passphrase**.
+When you first start `lightningd`, it will automatically generate a random BIP39 mnemonic and create the `hsm_secret` file **without a passphrase**.
 No prompts are shown during this process.

 If you want to add a passphrase for additional security, start `lightningd` with the `--hsm-passphrase` option: